@thingts/path - v2.0.4

 Returns boolean

-True if the string is an absolute path, otherwise false.
+true if the string is an absolute path, otherwise false.